jrad9921/BrainProcessing/README.md

   - skull-stripps registered niftiis and saves into nifti_deskull folder
 ### 4. Tensor transformations
 - npy_transforms.py includes cropping, normalization and resizing and creation of npy tensors
-- python npy_transforms.py --cohort ixi --crop_size 180 --img_size 96 --input_folder /data/input --output_folder /data/output

 ## Data Layout

-All datasets live under a top-level `images/` directory outside the preprocessing code in image_processing directory which should preferably be parallel to image directory but not inside.
+All datasets reside under a top-level `images/` directory outside the preprocessing code in BrainProcessing directory which should preferably be parallel to image directory but not inside.
 Each cohort has its own subdirectory for images at different preprocessing steps.

 Data Tree